Protect your identity

 Don't

-• Don't hand over personal documentation or information unless the reason is clear to you
+• Don't hand over personal documents or information unless the reason is clear to you

 • Don't leave personal documents lying around the home or in the car.